kalebheitzman/grav-plugin-events/README.md

 ### Event Frontmatter Example

-This plugin process event frontmatter specified in the header in multiple ways.
+This plugin processes event frontmatter specified in the header in multiple ways.
 It adds any page found with event frontmatter to `@taxonomy.type = event`.
 This allows you to build collections based on this taxonomy type.
 The Taxonomy `type` is added dynamically to your Grav install.

 The `date` of a page will be set to `event.start` automatically if not specified.
 This allows you to order your events by date.